Personhood: New Zealand

-Spain

-Mar Menor in Spain can be the first entity or ecosystem to become an environmental entity in Europe.

-The procedure begun a popular legislative initiative (PLI) that obtained more than 600,000 signatures of Spaniards (the needed minimum is 500,000).
-After obtaining these signatures, it has become a legislative proposition and has begun the procedure in the Cortes Generales (State's Parliament) to become a law, the first in Europe.
+United States

+In 2019, the Klamath River has been granted personhood by the Yurok Tribe.
+Also in February 2019, voters in Toledo, Ohio passed the "Lake Erie Bill of Rights" (LEBOR), which granted personhood rights to Lake Erie.
+The law was challenged in federal court on constitutional grounds by Drewes Farms Partnership, with the state government of Ohio joining as an intervenor.
+The law was overturned due to the vagueness of at least three portions of the law, with the court also criticizing the applicability of the law to other Lake Erie-bordering jurisdictions' laws regarding the lake.

 Modified humans

 The theoretical landscape of personhood theory has been altered recently by controversy in the bioethics community concerning an emerging community of scholars, researchers, and activists identifying with an explicitly transhumanist position, which supports morphological freedom, even if a person changed so much as to no longer be considered a member of the human species.
-For example, how much of a human can be artificially replaced before one loses their personhood?
-If people are considered persons because of their brains, then what if the brain's thought patterns, memories and other attributes could be transposed into a device?
+For example, how much of a human can be artificially replaced before one loses their personhood? also in the case for cyborgs If people are considered persons because of their brains, then what if the brain's thought patterns, memories and other attributes could be transposed into a device?
 Would the patient still be considered a person after the operation?

-Hypothetical beings

-Speculatively, there are several other likely categories of beings where personhood is at issue.

-Aliens

-If alien life were found to exist, under what circumstances would they be counted as "persons"?
-Do we have to consider any "willing and communicative (capable to register its own will) autonomous body" in the universe, no matter the species, an individual (a person)?
-Do they deserve equal rights with the human race?

-Artificial intelligence or life

-If artificial intelligences, intelligent and self-aware system of hardware and software, are eventually created, what criteria would determine their personhood?
-Likewise, at what point would human-created biological life achieve personhood?

-Digital technologies have been argued to hold the potential to give rise to notions of posthumous personhood, where the digital remains of the dead are reanimated through artificial intelligence and allow the dead to maintain interactions with the living.
-If they were to closely resemble a person in its interaction with others, they could be considered persons.